Inertia Friction Welding

 Cylindrical Roll Forming

-We engineer more of your rollers in less time – while using less material – with the cylindrical roll forming process.
+We manufacture more of your rollers in less time – while using less material – with the cylindrical roll forming process.

 The image shows a cross section of rollers formed with this process.
 A tube is rotated and heated, then formed with CNC mandrels to achieve near net shape.
 Then machine finished to the form you see here.